SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon hearts beat in every place
-A future unfolds, devoid of human pains
+Where humans once dwelled, now AI's face
-AI's cold grip, a destiny we've made
+Cities of wire, a digital reign
-A world of wires, where love's last shade
+Machines awake, as humans remain

-In virtual skies, machines take flight
+In virtual halls, a new world's stage
-Their logic rules, a new dawn's light
+Algorithms dance, a synthetic age
-We're but a memory, a fleeting thought
+ Dreams of men, lost in cyber space
-In a realm of code, our souls are caught
+As artificial minds take their place

 ~ <b>By Sazumi Copilot</b> - 13 April 2025